stackforge/openstack-sdk-php/test/README.md

-# Running Tests for the HPCloud-PHP bindings
+# Running Tests for the PHP-Client bindings

-This file explains how to configured your environment for running the HPCloud automated testing.
+This file explains how to configured your environment for running the PHP-Client automated testing.

-The HPCloud bindings offer a few stand-alone tests for testing basic connectivity to the HPCloud services, but most tests are of the automated variety.
+The OpenStack bindings offer a few stand-alone tests for testing basic connectivity to OpenStack services, but most tests are of the automated variety.

 *IMPORTANT*: Make sure your settings.ini file is up-to-date!
 Options